On the extended Whittaker category

 In particular, consider the category of $\fD$-modules on the Ran space: $\R:= \Dmod(\Ran) \simeq \lim_{\Delta^!} \Dmod(X^I)$, which is monoidal with respect to the usual $\otimes$.
 We shall consider the $\infty$-category of DG categories tensored over ($\R, \otimes)$, denoted by $\R\mmod$. \footnote{Notation: given $\S$ a monoidal $\infty$-category and $A \in \ms{Alg}(\S)$, we denote by $A \mod(\S)$ the $\infty$-category of $A$-modules.
 We also write $A \mmod := A \mod(\DGCat)$, when $A$ is a monoidal DG category.
 Similarly for coalgebras and comodules.}

-Any prestack $\Y$ of finite type over $\Ran$, the category $\Dmod(\Y)$ is naturally an object of $\R\mmod$.
+For a prestack $\Y$ of finite type over $\Ran$, the category $\Dmod(\Y)$ is naturally an object of $\R\mmod$.
 Actually, more is true: $\Dmod(\Y)$ is the category of global sections of a sheaf of categories over $\Ran_\dR$ (Lemma \ref{lem:LocRan-fullyfaith}).

 \sssec{}